 A conviction of underage DWI is a class 2 misdemeanor, however, the defendant could also be charged with a regular DWI as well since the conviction of the under 21 DWI charge is NOT a lesser included offense.
 A loss of one’s driving privileges is a distinct concern with this type of charge.
 At The Law Offices of J. Scott Smith, PLLC, we’ll work hard to keep you or your loved one’s driver’s license, or in the alternative, obtain a driving privilege during the period of revocation.

 At The Law Offices of J. Scott Smith, PLLC, we know the worries and concerns our clients face with these types of difficult charges.
 A conviction for underage DWI can be a life to change event; that’s why you can count on our firm’s experience and knowledge in dealing with these issues.
-Contact us now for peace of mind and a free consultation regarding you or a loved one’s underage DWI charge.
+Contact us now for peace of mind and a free consultation Criminal Cases Only regarding you or a loved one’s underage DWI charge.
 Call 336-992-3600 or use our online contact form.